GokaGokai/koe/README.md

 Currently supports English, French, and Japanese.

 ##### Features:
-- Speech highlighted texts when pressing *ctrl+c*.
+- Speak highlighted texts when pressing *ctrl+c*.
 - Interrupt text-to-speech with *ctrl+alt*
 - Toggle between listening and ignoring with *ctrl+shift+x*.
-- Can force the text-to-speech to always use a specific language.
+- Can force text-to-speech to translate to a specific language.
-(Automatically detects the language of the copied text by default.)
-- Can change the voices and speed rates for each language.
+- Can change voices and speed rates for each language.

 ##### Keyboard Shortcuts